Basel watchdog curbs bank capital discretion for supervisors

 Regulators in countries such as Britain, Switzerland and the United States have put heavier emphasis on making banks comply with leverage ratios, or capital based on a bank’s total assets on a non-risk-weighted basis, making it harder to cut the amount of capital needed.

-Only the biggest banks use their own models to calculate capital levels as the vast majority use the so-called standardized approach of common rules set out Basel.
+Only the biggest banks use their own models to calculate capital levels as the vast majority use the so-called standardised approach of common rules set out Basel.

-Basel has also proposed requiring big banks to correlate the amount of capital they hold much more closely to what would be required under the standardized approach.
+Basel has also proposed requiring big banks to correlate the amount of capital they hold much more closely to what would be required under the standardised approach.
+(Editing by Alison Williams)